asvorg/tiralabra/rsa/weekly_reports/week4.md

 - The core functionality now done
 - Still some strange bug which makes the program crash sometimes, the frequency seems to be increasing as the size of the primes get larger
 - Started working on the UI to make the program properly usable
+- Added some benchmark for the relevant functions
+- Some testing, still more needs to be done